cobybraddock/Haukai-Resturant/README.md

 # The website has changed significantly from my original wireframe as I aim to fulfil the assessment proposal

+# ACCESSABILITY STANDARDS

+# My website will follow the WCAG principles, it will be percievable, operable, understandable and robust

+# my site will stick to hierarchical structure, meaning it will use headings, paragraphs, divs etc. to organise the page, and will be surrounded by a header, footer and in a body section to make sure it is easily accessable

+# I will use plain language to make my website accessable

-# I will use alt text for every image of visual representation for use with screen readers
+# I will use alt text for every image or visual representation for use with screen readers

+# my css will not change the layout of the site too much as i do not want it to look/behave too differently to the original html

+#RESPONSIVE DESIGN

 # I will Use Media Queries to give accessability to all types of devices with any sized screen